 Obligate anaerobes cannot tolerate oxygen at all.
 They are cultured in special anaerobic chambers, and oxygen excluded from all liquid and solid media.
 Facultative anaerobes are able to act like aerobes in the presence of oxygen, but have the added facility of being able to survive when conditions become anaerobic.
 Aerotolerant anaerobes are organisms that are basically anaerobic; although they are not inhibited by atmospheric oxygen, they do not utilise it.
-Microaerophiles require oxygen, but are only able to tolerate low concentrations of it (2-10 per cent), finding higher concentrations harmful.
-Organisms inoculated into a static culture medium will grow at positions that reflect their oxygen preferences.
+Microaerophiles require oxygen, but are only able to tolerate low concentrations of it (2-10 per cent), finding higher concentrations that reflect their oxygen preferences.